canalplus/rx-player/doc/reference/API_Reference.md

       Allows to ask for the DRM session to persist the license.

     - [`keySystems[].onKeyExpiration`](../api/Decryption_Options.md#onkeyexpiration):
-      Behavior when a key has an `"internal-error"` status.
+      Behavior when a key has an `"expired"` status.

     - [`keySystems[].onKeyOutputRestricted`](../api/Decryption_Options.md#onkeyoutputrestricted):
       Behavior when a key has an `"output-restricted"` status.